tecnomod-um/oquare-kg/framework/subcharacteristics.md

 The characteristics of the OQuaRE KG framework have 14 associated subcharacteristics that can be applied to assess the quality of knowledge graphs.

 ## Structural
+### Formalisation
+The capability of a knowledge graph's ontology or schema to enable reasoning processes.
 ### Consistency
 Consistency means that two or more entities do not conflict with respect to knowledge representation and inference mechanisms.
 ### Syntactic validity